 Manual of common stock market conditions

-Can be a stock market tool a great investment, but many people find themselves unsure of investing in the market or not, because they are not familiar with some of the most common conditions associated with trading in the market.
+It can be a stock market tool a great investment, but many people find themselves unsure of investing in the market or not because they are not familiar with some of the most common conditions associated with trading in the market.
 If you are one of these people, don't despair; below you'll find many of the most common terms associated with the stock market specific to help you understand Investment News that you hear.

 Equity is clearly one of the most traded commodities on the stock market ...
 They are shares of companies that are sold and traded publicly.
-Each share of stock is part ownership in the company that issued the stock, usually the shareholder have the right to vote in shareholders meetings.
-Shareholders are also given advance notice of future divisions, mergers and the release of new shares.
+Each share of stock is part ownership in the company that issued the stock, usually the shareholder has the right to vote in shareholders meetings.
+Shareholders are also given advance notice of future divisions, mergers, and the release of new shares.

 Bonds are similar to equities, but they are more often issued by governments than by individual companies.
 Bonds are issued with a specific date is due, after which it is disbursed and payment of their current value to the holder of the bond.
 Whenever the holder of the bond owns the bond before the maturity date, the more money owed in the bond and the greater the what you get at maturity.

 Profit distributions are additional payments made to shareholders after a particularly profitable quarter.
-Many people automatically reinvest their profits, and get more shares of stock equal to the amount of dividends that have been paid.
+Many people automatically reinvest their profits and get more shares of stock equal to the number of dividends that have been paid.

-Futures are traded on the same lines as stocks, but are purchased against the future cost for the year.
-When future contracts mature, money is made if the actual price of the goods is higher than that paid for future contracts, and money is lost if the price is lower than that paid.
+Futures are traded on the same lines as stocks but are purchased against the future cost for the year.
+When futures contracts mature, money is made if the actual price of the goods is higher than that paid for future contracts, and money is lost if the price is lower than that paid.